joeclark-phd/data-engineers-manual/manuscript/chapter06.md

 photography, or other media technologies, but due to the way we organize
 information:

-> Our ineptitude at getting at the record is largely caused by the
+> "Our ineptitude at getting at the record is largely caused by the
 > artificiality of systems of indexing.
 When data of any sort are placed
 > in storage, they are filed alphabetically or numerically, and information
 > is found (when it is) by tracing it down from subclass to subclass.
 It can